Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 ### Work
 ###### Can be improved by Hunting Post, Mine/Quarry or Smith buildings
 ###### Can be improved by an Establishment's Demesne Effect
-You spend a week using your skills amongst the working class.
+You spend a downtime using your skills amongst the working class.

 Roll an Ability Check using a skill or tool proficiency you have and multiply the result by your level to find how much gold you earn.